apecloud/kubeblocks/docs/api_docs/kubeblocks-for-redis/cluster-management/create-and-connect-a-redis-cluster.md

 | `spec.componentSpecs.disableExporter` | It defines whether the monitoring function is enabled. |
 | `spec.componentSpecs.replicas`        | It specifies the number of replicas of the component.  |
 | `spec.componentSpecs.resources`       | It specifies the resource requirements of the component.  |

-For the details of different parameters, you can refer to API docs for developers.

 Run the following command to see the created Redis cluster object: